anatoliansoftwarecommunity/welcome/docs/standard/CODE_OF_CONDUCT.md

 #### Trace

-Just can be used for tracing the code or specific feature.
+Just can be used for tracing the code or specific features.

 #### Debug

-For finding the problem can be used.
-With this level log messages must provide information that help developer to find solution.
+Finding the problem can be used.
+At this level, the log messages must provide information that helps developers find solutions.

 #### Info (Information)

-Usually, use for giving general information about application such as application started or ended, application processed how many records, etc.
+Usually, giving general information about applications such as the application started or ended, the application processed how many records, etc.

 #### Warn (Warning)

-Used for exceptions which have been occurred, but automatically will be recovered situations.
+Used for exceptions that have occurred, but automatically will be recovered.
 For example; one message could not be processed properly.
 The next cycle it will be tried again.

 #### Error

-If the exception is important for business, but it is not important for service, error level must be used for logging.
-For example; cannot respond any requests or cannot open a file for reading.
+If the exception is important for business, but not important for service, the error level must be used for logging.
+For example; cannot respond to any requests or cannot open a file for reading.

-In this condition log messages must be track and if it is needed, must take an action.
+In this condition, log messages must be tracked and if it is needed, must take action.

-While using error level, the notification message should be sent to the developer team.
+While using the error level, the notification message should be sent to the developer team.

 #### Fatal

-If the following conditions are occured, fatal level must be used in the following conditions.
+If the following conditions have occurred, the fatal level must be used in the following conditions.

 - Any exception that causes data loss.
 - Any exception that causes corruption.

-For example; deleting a record without way of recovery.
+For example; deleting a record without a way of recovery.

-While using fatal level, the notification message should be sent to the developer team, business owners and all related parties.
+While using the fatal level, the notification message should be sent to the developer team, business owners, and all related parties.

 ### Saving Log Messages

-The produced log message must save in the disk drive of the machine which application also works in.
+The produced log message must be saved in the disk drive of the machine in which the application also works.

-One application log messages must keep separately from other application log messages.
+One application log message must be kept separately from other application log messages.

-The logging library or code at least must provide following interface.
+The logging library or code at least must provide the following interface.

 ```csharp
 namespace <ProjectName>.Common